 We experience seasonal fluctuations in our net sales and results of operations.
-Customer buying patterns around the spring sales period and the holiday season historically result in higher first and fourth quarter net sales.
+Customer buying patterns around the spring sales period and the winter holiday season historically result in higher first and fourth quarter net sales.
 Over the past few years, our third quarter has experienced higher than historical net sales, resulting from back-to-school shopping combined with tax-free holidays in many of our markets.
-In addition, our quarterly results of operations may fluctuate significantly as a result of a variety of factors, including the timing of new store openings, the amount and timing of net sales contributed by new stores, merchandise mix and demand for apparel and accessories driven by local interest in sporting events.
+In addition, our quarterly results of operations may fluctuate significantly as a result of a variety of factors, including the timing of new store openings, the amount and timing of net sales contributed by new stores, merchandise mix, demand for apparel and accessories driven by local interest in sporting events and timing of sales tax holidays.